mieweb/docs/content/functions/system-administration/data-migration/system-conversion.md

 There are a few stages involved in the conversion:

-1. MIE obtains a snapshot of the Legacy Data in a MySQL dump or CSV format from the client — [Data Migration File Format Standard](data-migration-file-format-standard.md) <strong><em>(see this page for data file requirements).</em></strong>'
+1. MIE obtains a snapshot of the Legacy Data in a MySQL dump or CSV format from the client — [Data Migration File Format Standard](https://docs.enterprisehealth.com/functions/system-administration/data-migration/data-migration-file-format-standard/) <strong><em>(see this page for data file requirements).</em></strong>'
-2. Legacy Data is loaded to development MySQL database using MIE's pysqlimport tool.
+2. Legacy Data is loaded to the development MySQL database using MIE's pysqlimport tool.
 3. Generate <em>Data Mapping Spreadsheet</em> (Google Spreadsheet exportable to Excel/CSV for client use).
 4. Perform data mapping and define WebChart components.
 5. Define metadata for WebChart components.
 6. Export data mapping and convert data using MIE's legacy data conversion tool.

 This guide focuses on the Data Mapping Spreadsheet and how to define components to create in WebChart.
 The Data Mapping Spreadsheet is a Google Spreadsheet generated from the legacy database.

 The following worksheets appear in the spreadsheet:

 1. Data Mapping: a full list of every table and every field along with details about the data type, contents, and usage.
 The Data Mapping worksheet contains columns for mapping legacy fields to WebChart components and defining discrete data.
 2. Module Summary: used in conjunction with Data Mapping to define various metadata for the summary documents and discrete components.
 Examples of metadata include patient ID, user ID, doc type, location, and many other pieces of data that would apply to all of the items in a summary document or discrete component.